grawk/nemo-page/documentation/models/element.md

 `@returns {WebElement}` - Returns the WebElement from the objects locator.

+### withClass(className)
+Creates a new Element model that is a copy of the current model.
+This new model matches to the original models locator with the additional given class. **NOTE** This only works with CSS type locators.

+`@argument className {String}` - The name of the class you want to look for.

+`@returns {Element Model}` - An element model representing the new element lookup.

 ### click(baseOverride)
+**Auto-Retry Enabled**
 Clicks the element on the page.

 `@argument baseOverride {WebElement}` - An optional override for the base element it uses to retrieve the element.